anders88/jsonbuddy/README.md

-0.9.0   | Pojo mapper supports BigDecimal and BigInteger 0.10.0  | Supports pojo mapping and generation with interfaces 0.10.1  | Bugfix Pojo mapper with empty key in jsonobject
+0.9.0   | Pojo mapper supports BigDecimal and BigInteger 0.10.0  | Supports pojo mapping and generation with interfaces 0.10.1  | Bugfix Pojo mapper with empty key in jsonobject 0.11.0  | Using mappingrules instead of feature-enum to handle PojoMapping.
+Bytebuddy is optional dependency.
+Default use declaring classes when generating json.

 # Licence